n0x5/PHP-Very-Simple-Gallery/README.md

 Guide:

-1) put files in a new folder accessible from the web
+1) put all the files in a new folder where you want the gallery accessible from the web

 2) create two folders named 'cache' and 'archive'